Gaston use enforcement of building requirements

 Gaston County is giving inspectors more leeway to crack down on blighted buildings.

-“It had to basically be falling before everyone may want to do something with it to maintain it in form,” stated Brian Sciba, director of building inspections and zoning administrator for Gaston County.
+“It had to be falling before everyone may want to do something with it to maintain it in form,” stated Brian Sciba, director of building inspections and zoning administrator for Gaston County.

 Sciba told The Gazette staff determined to ask for an ordinance revision earlier this 12 months when building inspections and zoning had been combined for enforcement functions.